-The Model 5401A is suitable for use in fixed and mobile broadcast facilities, post-production studios, commercial and educational theater environments, and entertainment applications.
-Only power and one, two, or three Ethernet network connections are required for full operation.
-Using Dante's inherent capabilities two Model 5401A units can serve in primary and backup Leader clock roles for redundant operation.
+As an additional resource, the Model 5402 generates eight sine wave audio tones on Dante transmitter (output) channels.
+These can be useful during audio and data network installation, maintenance, and operation.
+The Model 5402 is suitable for use in fixed and mobile broadcast facilities, post-production studios, commercial and educational theater environments, and entertainment applications.
+Only power, a GNSS antenna, and one, two, or three Ethernet network connections are required for full operation.
+Using Dante's inherent capabilities two Model 5402 units can serve in primary and backup Leader clock roles for redundant operation.

 The unit's three Gigabit Ethernet (GigE) network interfaces can be configured for use in a range of network implementations.
-For high-reliability audio applications two of the interfaces can support Dante redundancy operation while the third is used for accessing the management webpages.
-To meet the latest interoperability standard the Model 5401A's Dante implementation supports AES67-2018.
-The unit also integrates with the Dante Domain ManagerTM (DDM) software application.
+For high-reliability audio applications two of the interfaces can support redundant Dante operation while the third can be used for accessing the management webpages.

 Front-panel LED indicators, an LCD display, and pushbutton switches provide users with direct access to important operating parameters.
 An integrated web server allows fast and flexible monitoring and configuration of the unit's networking, clocking, and Dante performance.
 Using the STcontroller software application, key operating parameters can be monitored in real time.
-In addition, STcontroller allows direct access to the Model 5401A's management webpages.
+In addition, STcontroller allows direct access to the Model 5402's management webpages.

-The Model 5401A can be powered by 100-240 V, 50/60 Hz mains or a source of 12 volts DC.
+The Model 5402 can be powered by 100-240 V, 50/60 Hz mains or a source of 12 volts DC.
 Both can be simultaneously connected to provide redundant operation.
 The lightweight enclosure mounts in one space (1U) of a 19-inch equipment rack.
-Industrystandard connectors are used for Ethernet, DC power, and AC mains interconnections.
-Updating the Model 5401A's operating software can be easily performed using a standard USB flash drive.
+Industry-standard connectors are used for Ethernet, GNSS antenna, DC power, and AC mains interconnections.
+Updating the Model 5402's operating software can be easily performed using a USB flash drive.